Many ILAA scholarship recipients have graduated and started their professional careers. Here's an update on your scholarship dollars at work:

 Renee Banakis, Au.D.

 graduated in August of 2008 from Northwestern University.
 During her time at Northwestern, Dr. Banakis participated in research that for the first time showed the presence of spontaneous otoacoustic emissions in laboratory mice.
 After receiving her Au.D. degree, Dr. Banakis worked as a clinical audiologist and a research scientist at Northwestern University.
-In the fall of 2009, Dr. Banakis entered medical school at Northwestern University and plans to specialize in otology.
-She will begin her residency in March and graduate in May of 2013.
-7-18-2012
+In the fall of 2009, Dr. Banakis entered medical school at Northwestern University and graduated with her M.D. in May 2013.
+She matched for otolaryngology residency at the University of Colorado in Denver and began working there the summer of 2013.
+She was accepted under a T32 research grant position, which will allow 2 years of focused research during residency during which she will continue working in auditory science.
+After finishing residency, she is planning to pursue fellowship training in order to further specialize in neurotology.
+8-27-2013

 Jacqueline Busen, Au.D.